phoneid/phoneid_iOS/README.md

 #### 1. Configure phoneid client:
 If your app is not yet registered with PhoneId and has a client ID, you should create it on [developer.phone.id](http://developer.phone.id/)

-In order to start work with phoneid SDK you should configure it with your client ID:
+In order to start work with phoneid SDK you should configure it with your client ID (replace "TestPhoneId" with your client ID):

+#####Swift
 ```swift
 import phoneid_iOS